adbt-lang/adbt/README.md

 another-query=
 ```

 ❗Path of the file to export to must be enclosed within single quotes.
 Failing to do so, will produce a fatal error.
+If a single or multiple single quotes are present in the path, it/they must be escaped with the escape sequence, a backslash followed by a single quote, i.e. `\'`.

 <br>